Mid-urethral Sling (MUS) Procedures for Stress Incontinence

 - Bleeding.
 Bleeding sufficient to require a blood transfusion is very rare.
 Sometime bleeding can happen where the tape from a retropubic operation passes behind the pelvic bones.
 This is normally self-limiting and only very rarely needs an operation to fix.

 - Difficulty passing urine (voiding difficulty).
-Voiding difficulty may occur in 1-5% of patients, often because of swelling around the urethra or discomfort and will usually settle quickly (within a week).
-During this time your doctor may recommend a fine tube or catheter be used to drain the bladder.
+Voiding difficulty may occur in 1-5% of patients, often because of swelling around the urethra or discomfort and will usually settle within a week.
+During this time your doctor may recommend a catheter (tube used to drain the bladder).
 If your urine stream remains very slow or you cannot empty the bladder well even after the swelling has settled, your care provider will discuss other possibilities, such as cutting or stretching the sling, with you.

-- Sling exposure.
-Very occasionally the sling can appear in the wall of the vagina a few weeks, months, or years after an operation.
+- Mesh exposure.
+The mesh sling can appear in the wall of the vagina a few weeks, months, or years after an operation.
 Symptoms may include vaginal bleeding, vaginal discharge, or pain with intercourse for the patient or her partner.
 In such cases, you should consult your surgeon who will be able to advise you further.
-Management would involve either recovering the tape or removing the section of tape that is exposed.
+Management could involve prescription of oestrogen cream for the vagina, a small procedure to recover the tape, or removing the section of tape that is exposed or rarely removing the whole mesh tape.
 The risk of this happening is 2-4%.

 - Bladder or urethral perforation.
-Bladder perforation occurs most often during a retropubic operation (1-5%), while the urethra is at most risk of damage during a transobturator procedure (1% or less).
-Your surgeon will check for damage during the operation by looking inside the bladder and urethra using a special telescope (cystoscope).
-Removing and correctly locating the needle to which the sling is attached should resolve the situation.
+Bladder perforation more commonly occurs during TVT insertion (1-5%) compared with TOT placement.
+The urethra is at most risk of damage during a TOT procedure (1% or less).
+Cystoscopy at the time of sling insertion can identify this complication.
+If identified, the mesh sling will be removed and replaced in the appropriate position.
 The bladder is normally then drained by a catheter for 24 hours to allow the hole in the bladder to heal itself.
+If bladder perforation occurs and is recognized, it does not affect the success of the operation.
 Damage to the urethra is more difficult to deal with and should be discussed with your surgeon.
-Bladder perforation, as long as it is recognized, does not affect the success of the operation.

 - Pain.
-Long-term pain following sling surgery is unusual.
-Studies suggest that after the retropubic operation about 1% will develop vaginal or groin pain.
-Similar pain in the vagina or at the site of the cuts where the tape is put in can occur in as many as 10% of women after a transobturator approach.
+After the TVT insertion operation about 1% will develop vaginal or groin pain.
+Similar pain can occur in as many as 10% of women after a TOT procedure.
 In most cases pain is short lived and does not occur for more than 1 to 2 weeks.
-Rarely pain may not settle, and removal of the sling is required.
+Rarely pain may not settle, and further treatment with full or partial removal of the sling may be required.

 Many surgeons would want to avoid surgery until a woman’s family is complete because future pregnancy may compromise the results of the initial surgery.